StackVista/stackstate-docs/setup/agent/k8sTs-kubernetes-openshift.md

    kubectl create --namespace openshift-logging -f logforwarder.yaml
    ```

-4. If the `ClusterLogForwarder` was already installed before, amend the existing resource configuration to include the `outputs` and `pipelines` sections from `logforwarder.yaml`.
+4. If the `ClusterLogForwarder` was already installed before, change the existing resource configuration to include the `outputs` and `pipelines` sections from `logforwarder.yaml`.

 ### Air-gapped install